Frequently asked questions (FAQs) on reclassification of medical devices

 - substances introduced into the body, body orifice or applied to the skin

-The guidance documents on the TGA website provide more detailed information about what devices are being reclassified and what you need to do.
+The guidance documents on the TGA website provide more detailed information about what devices are being reclassified.

-If you have notified the TGA that your device is being reclassified, you can continue to supply your device at the current classification under your current ARTG entry until your new application at the higher classification has been approved.
-Once your new application has been approved, you must cancel your current ARTG entry.
+If you have notified the TGA that your device is affected by the reclassifications, you can continue to supply your device at the current classification under your current ARTG entry until a decision is made (approval or rejection) on your new application at the higher classification.
+Once a decision is made on your new application, you must cancel your current ARTG entry.
+If the new application is rejected, you must cease supply of the product under the lower class ARTG entry.

 If you have notified the TGA before 25 May 2022 that that you have a medical device that will be reclassified, but do not submit an application for inclusion at the appropriate classification by 30 October 2024, you must cancel your ARTG entry immediately.